-- 2. Cut areas of tall heather in areas 2, 3 & 4. - a.
+- 1. Continue to burn individual or small clumps of bushes in area 2 - 2.
+Cut areas of tall heather in areas 2, 3 & 4. - a.
 Cut a fire control line in area 2 to prepare for controlled burning in year 2 - b.
 Cut small patches of tall heather in area 1 - c.
 Cut fire control lines in area 4 if possible.
 This may be done mechanically or by hand with brush cutters. - 3.
 Encourage more grazing by sheep in the winter months on areas 2 & 4 using sheep feed buckets.